 The polynomials are the invariant factors of .

-Begin with the identity matrix , and then for each row operation used to diagonalize the matrix , change the matrix by the following rules:
+Begin with the identity matrix , and then for each row operation used to put the matrix into Smith normal form, change the matrix by the following rules:

-Once we have computed the Smith Normal Form for , we will be left with a matrix for which the first columns are zero and the last columns are nonzero.
-These last nonzero columns correspond to -module generators for the summands corresponding to each invariant factor.
+By the end of our computations, we will be left with a matrix for which the first columns are zero and the last columns are nonzero.
+These last nonzero columns correspond to -module generators for the summands for each invariant factor.
 In particular, there will be exactly one nonzero column in for each invariant factor.

 Warning